ivelischpfuli/stream-manual/README.md

 *Do not listen to anything it says.*\
 \
 This is the antagonist.
 It'll go away if you tell it to SHUT THE F#!% UP.\
+*Now with up to only 40% spider eggs*